judycurie/optishell/docs/nav/about/mission.md

 ![](../assets/about/graphics-master-mission.png)

-**name:** Fab Foundation Poland
+Fab Foundation Poland is:

-**location:** Wrocław, Poland
+- **a non-profit organisation** (verified for Google Nonprofits- Charity ID: 8982288193) and,
+-  **a research and knowledge-dissemination organisation** (compling with the *art.
+2 pkt.
+83 of COMMISSION REGULATION (EU) No 651/2014 of 17 June 2014 declaring certain categories of aid compatible with the internal market in application of Articles 107 and 108 of the Treaty* [link](https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32014R0651))

-**aim:** Conducting public benefit activities in the scientific, scientific and technical, educational, cultural and artistic spheres.
+**Our aim:** Conducting public benefit activities in the scientific, scientific and technical, educational, cultural and artistic spheres.
 Conducting basic research, industrial research, experimental development and disseminating the results of such activities on a large scale through teaching, publication, and knowledge transfer in the field of broadly understood innovation with particular emphasis on digital fabrication, design technologies and art.

 **Our mission** is to:

 - establish a research center into digital design, fabrication and art
 - provide the fab lab facilities to public in Poland